sankarshanmukhopadhyay/Links/README.md

 Alice comes back: "Yeah, Carol is a babe.
 She's _this Carol_ in the village called **Wikipedia.Admins.en** and she's _this Carol_ in the village called **GitHub.PythonProjects** and she's _this Carol_ the **YouTuber**."
-Bob's agent can assess Alice's claims in the graph of hundreds or thousands of Carol's connections.
-Or rather, amongst those of her connections who will talk to Bob.
+Bob's agent can assess Alice's claims in the graph of Carol's connections.
+Or rather, amongst those of Carol's connections who will talk to Bob.
 But also, in assessing Alice's claims about Carol, Bob's agent now has access to all of the not-insignificant reputational architecture of Wikipedia, GitHub, YouTube, and so on.

 At this point, Bob is somewhat intimidated by Carol, but he is incentivised to reach out to her because he can see that she will definitely have the answer to his current, thorny, problem X.